A Complete Guide to Proper Christmas Tree Disposal

 "Real Christmas trees are often utilized for wildlife habitats such as being sunk into ponds and lakes for fish cover.
 You can call the local or state wildlife commission where you live to get other ideas."

 The evergreen boughs from your Christmas tree are an ideal base layer for compost piles.
-Branches allow airflow at the bottom of the pile as they decompose slowly over time, providing the oxygen and heat necessary for the upper layers of the pile to decompose.
+Branches allow airflow at the bottom of the pile providing the oxygen and heat necessary for the upper layers of the pile to decompose.
 Give branches a trim as needed to fit in your pile or bin before stacking them a few inches high.
 Once this layer is in place, add kitchen scraps and compostable items as usual.

 Trees that have been sprayed or chemically treated with pesticides can be composted in small amounts, but may require extra time to break down before being reintroduced to soil as finished compost.